-This section of the standard specifies the basic requirements of ground-based recorders.
-The main functional requirements of ground-based recorders areas follows.
+This section specifies the basic requirements of ground-based recorders.
+The main functional requirements of ground-based recorders are as follows.

 - a.
 Recorder Interface

 - b.
 Recorder Data Format

 - c.
 Recorder Media

 - d.
 Recorder Command and Control (if the ground-based recorder is to be controlled remotely)